wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - XRP: Add Support for Encoder Period
 - XRP: Add ``GetLED`` to ``OnBoardIO``
 - XRP & Romi: Changed applicable C++ methods to use units library

+### Java units

+- The units library has been refactored to have unit-specific measurement classes instead of a single generic ``Measure`` class.
+The new measurement classes have clearer names (``Distance`` instead of ``Measure<Distance>``, or ``LinearAcceleration`` instead of ``Measure<Velocity<Velocity<Distance>>>``), and implement math operations to return the most specific result types possible instead of a wildcard ``Measure<?>``.
+- Add resistance units
+- Use div instead of divide
+- Add absolute value and copy sign functionality

+### CameraServer

+- Wake up even if no frames received
+- Fix wakeup on sink destruction
+- HttpCamera: Send width/height/fps stream settings
+- HttpCamera: Auto-detect mode from stream if not set

 ### Util